Student Clubs

 • STEM Club

 Our club will provide students with more STEM-related opportunities.
-The club will compete in STEM-related competitions, learn to code, and possibly go on a field trip.
-This club will allow students to explore STEM more and learn new STEM skills.
-The club also hopes to present a project at the science symposium in April.
-This is especially important because even though there are STEM electives, many students can not fit that into their schedule.
-This club will give them the opportunity to learn about the skills taught in those classes.
+The club will compete in a national STEM competition, go on a field trip to a local lab, raise funds for underprivileged/underrepresented children’s STEM education, and help educate the Portledge community on all levels.
+This is especially important because even though there are STEM electives, many students can not fit them into their schedules.
+This club will give them the opportunity to learn about the skills taught in those classes and develop their interest outside of the classroom.

 • Drama Club